Slevinski/slevinski.github.io/series/dms-plan/entries/data-management-and-sharing-plan/handout.md

 It is about understanding how these pieces connect, where the hidden structure problems are, and what has to be built between collection and sharing.

-Steve helps the project team understand and shape that path.
+This work helps the project team understand and shape that path.

 ## The actual data lifecycle